-This is an evaluation of Pori Drwy Stori, a bilingual reading intervention designed to raise educational outcomes for young children by increasing the quality and quantity of adult-child interactions around reading in the home learning environment (HLE).
-This evaluation will explore how the Pori Drwy Stori resources and support materials are adopted by parents and practitioners, and the extent to which they are increasing or improving:
+This was an evaluation of Pori Drwy Stori, a bilingual reading intervention designed to raise educational outcomes for young children by increasing the quality and quantity of adult-child interactions around reading in the home learning environment (HLE).
+This evaluation hoped to explore how the Pori Drwy Stori resources and support materials are adopted by parents and practitioners, and the extent to which they were increasing or improving:

-It will document and critically appraise the experience of children, parents and practitioners in the first three years of its operation in the light of its aims and objectives.
+It attempted to document and critically appraise the experience of children, parents and practitioners in the first three years of its operation in the light of its aims and objectives.

-This research is commensurate with the aims of WISERD and WISERD Education, looking at young people and education.
-It builds on previous work completed by the two researchers, developing expertise in the home learning environment (HLE), young people and engagement, and learning and developing methodological insights.
+This research was commensurate with the aims of WISERD and WISERD Education, looking at young people and education.
+It built on previous work completed by the two researchers, developing expertise in the home learning environment (HLE), young people and engagement, and learning and developing methodological insights.